 Emerson’s is housed in a very modest building but it has a couple of taps for its own beers.
 I simply dropped in to take out a few bottles.

 Address: 14 Wickliffe St, Dunedin, 9016

 This list is by no means exhaustive.
-There are other bars and breweries that you shouldn’t miss if you’re visiting cities other than the seven that I’ve covered here, like Tahi Bar in Warkworth, Atlas in Queenstown, Mussel Inn in Golden Bay and Invercargill Brewing.
+There are other bars and breweries that you shouldn’t miss if you’re visiting cities other than the seven that I’ve covered here, like Tahi Bar in Warkworth, Atlas in Queenstown, Mussel Inn in Golden Bay, the Garage Project and Tuatara taprooms in Wellington and Invercargill Brewing.
 You can pick up a Craft Beer Passport to help you along.